A lot or a little?

+Older teens may be interested in this slasher film spoof, which isn't as goofy and action-packed as the Scream franchise but plays up the same idea.
 According to Behind the Mask, Leslie's desire to kill anonymous teens could be a sign of psychosis or a symptom of the culture that offers up imagery as entertainment.
 Wanting to be famous like his idols, Leslie manipulates the TV crew for maximum effect, understanding the interlocking of violence and media, spectacle and spectators.
 Clearly, Behind the Masks's shrewd parody is geared for viewers familiar with TV forensics lessons, Nancy Grace, and torture as (unacknowledged) wartime policy.

 Families can talk about the uses of parody.
 Does making fun of fears serve a different or similar purpose to acting them out straightforwardly, as in regular horror movies?
 How can you be scared and laugh at something at the same time?
 Families can also discuss the basic dynamics of the slasher movie formula.
 How do the predetermined character types -- the Survivor Girl, the Ahab, the Killer -- come together to make the scary formula work?
 Is this movie a successful spoof?
 Why or why not?

-|Cast:||Angela Goethals, Nathan Baesel, Zelda Rubinstein
+- Cast: Angela Goethals, Nathan Baesel, Zelda Rubinstein

-|MPAA explanation:||horror violence, language, some sexual content and brief drug use.
+- MPAA explanation: horror violence, language, some sexual content and brief drug use.